 I find it remarkable that designing in millimeters can have such a profound impact on people.
 The smallest variation will change how some feels about themselves when they look in the mirror.

 It’s not surprising that I ended up here though.
 I grew up in a progressive and design-oriented family in Istanbul.
 With an architect father and a mother working in leather apparel and accessories, my childhood was filled with an awareness for color, texture and harmonious proportions.

-During my time at F.I.T. in New York I learned how to take a concept and turn it into a collection.
+During my time at F.I.T. in New York, I learned how to take a concept and turn it into a collection.
 I was fortunate to intern with John Galliano and Anna Sui.
 I then spent a year in Polimoda, Italy, and a semester in Esmod, France.
-I developed a deep love for both cultures and design aesthetics.
+During this time, I developed a deep love of how culture and design are deeply connected and always move in tandem.
 After graduating, I designed menswear over the

-next 10 years for

-Boss Black, Boss Orange, Givenchy Grey, and Antonio Azzuolo in NYC.
+next 10 years for: Boss Black, Boss Orange, Givenchy Grey, and Antonio Azzuolo in NYC.

 Eventually, I made my way into eyewear.
 It was surprising to me that I could so fascinated by it.
 I think I was intrigued by the materials and degree of detail not really ever thought of in the fashion industry.